 When the time comes to replace a major appliance, that is never a fun task.
-But here are some warning signals below that can tell you if you need to replace your furnace.
+But here are some warning signals below that can tell you if you need furnace replacement in Fallbrook.
 Imagine how inconvenient and uncomfortable it would be to deal with a heating failure in the middle of the night or on the coldest day of the year.
 If you notice any of the below-listed symptoms going on with your furnace, you might need to contact an expert technician as quickly as possible.

 The furnace is 15-20 years old

 A regularly maintained furnace can last between 15-20 years.
 Depending on the work rate and other environmental factors, some may even work for as long as 30 years.
 If your furnace starts to act up and it is near its expected end life then you may need to begin looking around for a replacement for it.
 Newer furnaces are generally designed to be more energy-efficient than older models, so a replacement may save you money overall by helping to lower your monthly electric bill.